stableagents/stableagents/README.md

-# ⚠️ WARNING: UNSTABLE - NOT PRODUCTION READY
+# Stable Agents - Version 0.0.1

 This project is in early experimental stages and is NOT ready for production use.
 Please be aware: